OpenAgentsInc/v2/docs/app.md

    - Set up thread management (createNewThread, getUserThreads, etc.)
    - Handle user data (createOrGetUser, updateUserCredits, etc.)
 5. Implement the chat interface with long-lived agents:
-   - Use the useChat hook for chat logic
+   - Use a custom hook for chat logic (similar to the useChat hook in the web version)
    - Implement function calling capabilities for agents
 6. Set up RevenueCat for subscription management.
 7. Implement the user pane with settings and credit balance display.